-The Outdoor Writers and Photographers Guild (OWPG) held its prestigious awards ceremony on 12 October.
-One of the categories is ‘Best Guidebook’ and this year the winner was ‘Lake District Walks to Waterfalls’, by Vivienne Crow, published by Northern Eye.
+The Outdoor Writers and Photographers Guild (OWPG) held its prestigious awards ceremony on 12 October 2013.
+One of the categories is ‘Best Guidebook’ and the winner was ‘Lake District Walks to Waterfalls’, by Vivienne Crow, published by Northern Eye.

 The judges’ commented “This book is part of a small but perfectly formed Top Ten series.
 There’s little to fault in this winning formula with clear maps and instructions, concise and well laid out with the reader very much in mind.
 These are great value for money at under a fiver.
 Of the three from this series submitted for consideration, Vivienne's book narrowly got the nod due to some excellent photography and cover.”
 We congratulate Vivienne for this important award and for the other excellent guides she has written for the series.

 You can purchase this great little book from our bookshop.
 Just click on the link or image above.